-If your child has a deep cavity in a baby tooth, your dentist may recommend a procedure called a pulpotomy.
+If your child has a deep cavity in a baby tooth, your dentist may recommend a pulpotomy procedure.
 This procedure is similar to a root canal, but it’s only performed on the pulp chamber of the tooth, not the root.
-A pulpotomy can help save a baby tooth until it’s ready to fall out on its own.
+A pulpotomy can help save a baby’s tooth until it’s ready to fall out.

 The Root Canal Procedure

 Root canals are usually performed by dentists or endodontists (root canal specialists).
 The endodontic procedure is generally done in one or two visits.